swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ### **1. International money transfer request**

 > #### **Description**
 > This feature allows customers to request an international transfer and allows tellers to manage and process international transfer requests.
-Customer shall be able to specify an amount of money to transfer to a contact with an international transfer pin.
-Teller shall be able to claim a transfer to review and process a transfer through the SWIFT alliance system with a SWIFT code.
+Customers shall be able to specify an amount of money to transfer to a contact with an international transfer pin.
+Tellers shall be able to claim a transfer to review and process a transfer through the SWIFT alliance system with a SWIFT code.
 >
 > **Priority**: High
 >